 Examples of the impact of governor expertise on school improvement include involvement in Health and Safety.
 This has helped the school to monitor safe working practices and ensure a safe working environment.

 The Head teacher, Deputy and Chair of Governors are trained in “Safer Recruitment”

 Governors are involved in the recruitment and selection of all teaching staff and use the appointment process to ensure that high quality staff who share the schools mission statement and aims are appointed.

 There have been seven formal governor meetings for the year 2018 – 2019.

 Governor attendance has, as always been at a good level, with any absences having been fully explained and accepted and approved by the governing body.

 Governor Training -

-During this academic year governors have received training in a range of subjects including:
+During this academic year governors have received information and training in a range of subjects including:

 Holding the HT to account:

 Overseeing financial performance: